-Since November 2013, following extensive consultation with the Alabama Department of Conservation and Natural Resources, U.S. Fish and Wildlife Service (FWS) and NOAA, NFWF awarded $12.6 million from the Gulf Environmental Benefit Fund for three restoration projects in the state of Alabama.
+Since November 2013, following extensive consultation with the Alabama Department of Conservation and Natural Resources, the U.S. Fish and Wildlife Service (FWS) and the National Oceanic and Atmospheric Administration (NOAA), NFWF awarded $12.6 million from the Gulf Environmental Benefit Fund for three restoration projects in the state of Alabama.

 The Alabama projects address high priority conservation needs.
 They represent important efforts to protect and enhance natural and living resources, as well as significant planning efforts to develop future projects for consideration under the Gulf Environmental Benefit Fund.